ProShip highlights the shipping tech that you need to have and how they can help you succeed.

 Overall, investing in a multi-carrier software solution lets you reap remarkable rewards including carrier volume balancing, managing carrier updates and surcharges, omnichannel initiatives and any business rules changes.

 With a year of unprecedented e-commerce in the forefront of their minds, supply chain professionals are looking to take steps to reduce inventory errors, delays, and additional overhead costs associated with their supply chain activities.
-Shippers should be empowering all inventory channels – both digital and brick-and-mortar – to compete in the omnichannel environment that 2021 requires.
+Shippers should be empowering all inventory channels – both digital and brick-and-mortar – to compete in the omnichannel environment.
 With innovative technologies like OMS and multi-carrier shipping software in their tech stack, brands can create a seamless supply chain experience offering visibility into every step of the order process.